Rue de l'Abbaye

-Rue de l'Abbaye is a commercial street in the 6th arrondissement of Paris, named after the Abbey of Saint-Germain-des-Prés.
-It has a length of some 170m and runs from the Rue Guillaume Apollinaire to the Rue de l'Echaudé.
-The street itself dates from 1800 although the land it runs over has a much longer history.
+The Rue de l'Abbaye is a residential street in the 6th arrondissement of Paris, named after the Abbey of Saint-Germain-des-Prés.
+It has a length of some 170 m and runs from the Rue Guillaume Apollinaire to the Rue de l'Echaudé.
+The street itself dates from 1800, although the land it runs over has a much longer history.
+The oldest and most prominent buildings on the street are the abbey's side entrance and former abbot's residence, built in 1586.
+It now is the home of the Catholic Institute of France.

 Transportation

 The area is served by the following stations of the Paris Métro: